gerner/projects/_posts/2024-01-26-winlink-pat-linux.markdown

 }
 ```

-## That's it!
+## Thank You

-It works.
-I've sent mail.
-And I've been told that my mail was received.
-I hope
+I could not have done this if Brendan Kitts, KE7TNM, and Ryan Weber, NN7M, from
+the West Seattle Amateur Radio Club had not set up the W7AW-10 Winlink gateway.
+They also both gave me a lot of feedback and encouragement as I was trying to
+make connections.

-this helps you, even if "you" is really "me".
+I hope this helps you, even if "you" is really "me".

 [winlink]: <https://winlink.org/> "Winlink provides an email gateway for amateur radio signals"
 [pat]: <https://getpat.io/> "Pat is a Winlink client for linux"
 [digirig]: <https://digirig.net/> "Digirig is a USB soundcard to connect radios without a built in TNC to a computer"
 [varafm]: <https://winlink.org/tags/varafm> "VaraFM is a protocol for sending data over RF and the associated app to transcode from data into audio signals (aka modem) over RF"
-[rigctld]: <https://hamlib.sourceforge.net/html/rigctld.1.html> "Hamlib rigctld is a linux app that can control radio rigs and provide acess to other apps"
+[rigctld]: <https://hamlib.sourceforge.net/html/rigctld.1.html> "Hamlib rigctld is a linux app that can control radio rigs and provide access to other apps"
 [wsarc]: <https://w7aw.org"> "West Seattle Amateur Radio Club"
 [wsarc_winlinkgateway]: <http://www.appliedaisystems.com/w7aw_monitor.html> "WSARC Winlink gateway monitoring page"
 [km4ac_comport]: <https://www.youtube.com/watch?v=iYYRTu6myRc> "KM4AC shows setting up a COM port to linux device mapping for Wine"
+[winetricks_alsa]: <https://askubuntu.com/questions/77210/how-to-change-the-default-audio-in-wine-to-alsa-only> "Info on using winetricks to configure the audio source"